 What’s Alan’s advice for fellow students?
 “Take all the opportunities you can.
 This wasn’t something I was expecting to be working on, but it’s something I think will make a difference.”

-And what can we do to support the cause?
-Alan encourages us to encourage every hairdresser we know to complete the training.
+And what can the community do to support the cause?
+Alan encourages the community to encourage every hairdresser we know to complete the training.

-Because, who knows, it might be your hairdresser who saves your life next!
+Because, who knows, it might be that hairdresser who saves a life next!